-According to the breed standard, Beagles’ ears, when drawn out, reach the end of their nose.
-Those long ears actually catch scent particles and keep them close to the dog’s nose, so he can take in as much information as possible.
+According to the AKC breed standard, Beagles’ ears, when drawn out, reach the end of their nose.
+Those long ears actually catch scent particles and keep them close to the dog’s nose, so they can take in as much information as possible.

-In the U.S. Beagles are classified in one of two ways in terms of size.
-There are Beagles under 13 inches and those over 13, but at or under 15 inches.
-The height limit of a Beagle in the U.S. is 15 inches; in England, however, it is 16 inches.
+In the U.S., Beagles are classified in one of two ways in terms of size.
+There are Beagles under 13 inches and those over 13 inches but at or under 15 inches.
+The height limit of a Beagle in the U.S. is 15 inches.
+In England, however, it is 16 inches.

 The name “Beagle” is thought to come from the French word “begueule,” meaning “gaped throat,” and Beagles can definitely live up to that namesake.
-The Beagle is one of the most vocal dog breeds, and he can make three different sounds: a standard bark, a yodel-like sound called a bay (which he uses when hunting), and a howl.
+The Beagle is one of the most vocal dog breeds.
+They can make three different sounds—a standard bark, a yodel-like sound called a bay (which they use when hunting), and a howl.

-Many beagles have a white-tipped tail.
+Many Beagles have white-tipped tails.
 This white tip was bred into Beagles so that they would be visible when they had their noses to the ground during a hunt.

-A Beagle’s incredible sense of smell makes him a great working dog.
+A Beagle’s incredible sense of smell makes them a great working dog.
 Beagles are often used as bedbug detectors.
 The Department of Homeland Security also uses Beagles in airports to find food in passengers’ luggage, in order to prevent the spread of foreign diseases and parasites.
-This team of dogs is called The Beagle Brigade.
+This team of dogs is called the Beagle Brigade.

-7. A Beagle named Elvis can smell pregnancy.
+7. A Beagle Named Elvis Could Smell Pregnancy

 “Polar bear pregnancy detector” is a much less common Beagle job, but it does exist.
-A two-year-old Beagle named Elvis was actually trained to determine whether a polar bear is pregnant by smelling her poop.
-Elvis is a tremendous help to zookeepers who can’t tell whether their polar bears are actually pregnant or exhibiting pseudopregnancy.
-Elvis can identity samples from pregnant females with 97 percent accuracy.
+A two-year-old Beagle named Elvis was actually trained to determine whether a polar bear was pregnant by smelling her poop.
+Elvis is a tremendous help to zookeepers who couldn’t tell whether their polar bears are actually pregnant or exhibiting pseudopregnancy.
+Elvis identified samples from pregnant females with impressive accuracy.